anu-bdsi/workshop-intro-to-linux/week3-tutorial.md

 # Use conda environment for projects

+It is important we use conda to build the environment for each project because different project requires difference software with different versions.
+A conda environment can store all the dependent software for a project so it doesn't mixed up with others.

 ## Install miniconda

 As we have miniconda installed on Dayhoff, so we don't have to install it.
 If you would like to install it on your own machine, google how to do it or ask ChatGPT.